ntop/ntopng/doc/src/plugins/examples.rst

 values in subsequent calls to the function.
 The current network id is automatically retrieved by ntopng.
 The granularity parameter is needed to differentiate between different granularities.
-The last parameter, `info.entity_info.egress`, specifies the current value. ntopng calculates the delta between this value and the previos one, which is stored into the `egress_delta_bytes` variable.
+The last parameter, `info.entity_info.egress`, specifies the current value. ntopng calculates the delta between this value and the previous one, which is stored into the `egress_delta_bytes` variable.

 .. _`local network`: ../basic_concepts/hosts.html#local-hosts